Getting a new people counter for your store is an important decision to make.

-Based on the criteria above, we have identified some options for your consideration as you try to find the best people counting system and turn your data into better insights about your business.
+Based on the criteria below, we have identified some options for your consideration as you try to find the best people counting system and turn your data into better insights about your business.

 We have identified many people counter solutions that range from basic counts to robust real-time and future data analysis.
 These were chosen to help the customers we seek to serve and the criteria we mentioned above.

 The following people counters have a wide range of pricing, which makes it even more important that you choose the right system that meets the needs of your business.
 We have provided links for each people counter listed below for your convenience.

 Blix Traffic sensors detect anonymous smartphone signals to provide detailed foot traffic, customer experience, and location analytics data.

 Unlike traditional people counters, Blix Traffic measures spaces, not doors, and is up and running in minutes.

 Dor utilizes thermal censoring and can be set up in seconds with a simple peel and stick.

 This system gives you actionable data such as conversion rate, foot traffic, and effectiveness of advertising that can be accessed on any device, by any person in your organization.

 DOR is best for retailers who aren’t looking for an up-board solution, but rather analytics to better understand the customer experience.

 Trafsys provides three different options for their tracking: video-based door sensor, 3d overhead sensor, or a thermal imaging people counter.